Want to keep your feet straight in a yoga dropback?

 The inspiration for this month’s article comes from a question posed in an email.
-The question, from Catherine, asks specifically about keeping the feet straight in a yoga dropback.
-For those of you not sure what a drop back is… it’s when you stand at the front of your mat and drop into a backbend.
-It’s mostly the Ashtangis who do this and when they do it’s very typical to find people turning their feet out as they go back and/or as they come back up from the backbend.
+The question from Catherine asks specifically about keeping the feet straight in a yoga dropback.
+For those of you who are not sure what a dropback is: it’s when you stand at the front of your mat and drop backward into a backbend.
+It’s mostly the Ashtangis who do this.
+When they do a dropback it’s very typical to find them turning their feet out as they go back and/or as they come back up from the backbend.

-The first is to “avoid” the hip flexors.
+The first reason is to “avoid” the hip flexors.
 What I mean by “avoid” is not some conscious decision to not work with them.
-Not at all; it’s an unconscious pattern that happens in the body.
+Not at all.
+It’s an unconscious pattern that happens in the body.
 Your body will usually follow the path of least resistance.
 In other words, it will try to create your larger desire in the easiest way possible.

-Going through the tension of the hip flexors is much harder.
+Going through the tension of the hip flexors is much harder than going around them.
 By turning the feet out, the knees go wide.
 When the knees go wide, the tension on the front of the legs created by the hip flexors is reduced.
-This frees the pelvis to tilt back and generally makes dropping back and standing up easier.
+This frees the pelvis to tilt back and generally makes dropping back and standing up easier in your yoga dropback.

-It almost sounds like a good idea except for a couple of things.
+It almost sounds like a good idea, except for a couple of things.
 If you continually avoid your hip flexors, they’ll never open.
-A more important concern is the pressure placed onto the knee joint below it.
-With the feet turned out, you move through the knee joint in a sideways direction while it’s rotated.
-I’m not sure about you, but I would think that long term, this isn’t a good idea.
+A more important concern is the pressure placed on the knee joints below the hips.
+With the feet turned out, you move through the knee joints in a sideways direction while they’re rotated.
+I’m not sure about you, but I think that long term, this isn’t a good idea.

-Another common reason people turn their feet out when doing a drop-back results from having short achilles tendons.
-By short achilles tendons, I mean that the tendons don’t allow as much bend in your ankles as you might like.
-How do you know if you have short achilles tendons?
+Another common reason people turn their feet out when doing a yoga dropback results from having short Achilles tendons.
+By short Achilles tendons, I mean that the tendons don’t allow as much bend in your ankles as you might like.
+How do you know if you have short Achilles tendons?
 Check to see how quickly your heels come off the floor when you start to squat.

-It is possible that those who turn their feet out have developed a pattern of over-squeezing their buttocks when backbending and doing related postures such as upward facing dog, ustrasana, etc. If that pattern is in place then it’s likely to show up here in drop-backs as well.
+It is possible that those who turn their feet out have developed a pattern of over-squeezing their buttocks when backbending and when doing related yoga postures such as upward facing dog, ustrasana, etc. If that pattern is in place then it’s likely to show up here in your yoga dropback as well.
 When the buttocks tighten, the large gluteus maximus contracts.
 Since one of its functions is to externally rotate the thighs at the hip joint, this rotation simply makes its way down to the feet as well.

 It is also possible that when you drop back, you are trying to land too close to your feet.
 Obviously, you can’t land too far away.
 With the natural fear that is included in dropping back (especially in the beginning) it is really common to see people essentially trying to land their hands too close to their feet.

-All we might say this is a good goal, or a valid intention.
-It can also lead to the same pattern that we’re talking about here.
-If your spine isn’t open enough, and your hip flexors/achilles tendons aren’t open enough, then there isn’t enough space in the front of the body for the hands to land so close to the feet.
-The result once again is that something must compensate, the hip flexors and the ankles by lifting the heels.
-Sometimes there is so much tension that if there is an attempt to come back up from this position it leads to a flinging of the body.
-As if a tight rubberband was just released.
-So check in with the distance you end up with between your hands and your feet when you land.
+Although we might say this is a good goal, or a valid intention, it can also lead to the same pattern that we’re talking about here.
+If your spine isn’t open enough, and your hip flexors/Achilles tendons aren’t open enough, then there isn’t enough space in the front of the body for the hands to land so close to the feet.
+The result once again is that something must compensate, which is the hip flexors and the ankles.
+They compensate by lifting their heels.
+Sometimes there is so much tension that if there is an attempt to come back up from this position it leads to a flinging of the body, as if a tight rubberband was just released.
+So, check in with the distance you end up with between your hands and your feet when you land.